 Can masturbation play a role in this addiction?

-Note: I read many of the threads that link to YBOP.
-Most debates about porn addiction (existence or effects) devolve into debates about masturbation.
+Note: Many debates about porn addiction (existence or effects) I've seen devolve into debates about masturbation.
 This is nonsensical and completely muddies the discussion.
-YBOP is only concerned with Internet porn use, not the pros, cons, or frequency of masturbation.
+YBOP is only concerned with internet porn use, not the pros, cons, or frequency of masturbation.

 - Distress about escalation to more extreme porn